Eleanor Williams (criminal): 'C'

 The first, unnamed man (only known as 'C' at Williams trial) stated how frightening it was for him to be wrongly accused, arrested and kept in a police station.
 Wrongly accused of being a rapist, 'C' stated he did not go to Barrow town centre and had removed himself from social media.
 Fearing what people were saying, he could not pick his son up from nursery.
 He described Williams' false allegation against him as "the worst experience of his life", stating that he did not think he would ever recover.

-Jordan Trengrove
+Jordan Trengove

-Trengrove's house had the word "rapist" spray painted on it, with his mother having to leave the house.
+Trengove's house had the word "rapist" spray painted on it, with his mother having to leave the house.
 After being released from prison, he still had to face bail conditions, meaning he could not live at his home address.
-On returning to Barrow, Trengrove faced strangers abusing him in the street and became isolated.
+On returning to Barrow, Trengove faced strangers abusing him in the street and became isolated.
 In August 2020, he attempted to end his own life and was on anti-depressant medication, losing his self-confidence and unable to work.
-After the allegations, Trengrove had a child, which resulted in a number of anonymous phone calls being made to social services, informing them he was a rapist and not safe to be with his child.
-Having recently moved addresses at the time of the trial, his new neighbour stated he did not want Trengrove living there, calling him a rapist.
+After the allegations, Trengove had a child, which resulted in a number of anonymous phone calls being made to social services, informing them he was a rapist and not safe to be with his child.
+Having recently moved addresses at the time of the trial, his new neighbour stated he did not want Trengove living there, calling him a rapist.